H2O Global News | Blog

 Space Plants Appropriately

-Overcrowding plants can contribute to excess moisture and poor air circulation.
-Thin out plants and relocate some to improve spacing.
-This allows for better evaporation and root growth.
+Overcrowding can contribute to excess moisture and poor air circulation.
+Thin out plants and relocate some to improve spacing, which allows for better evaporation and root growth.

 Allow the Soil to Dry Out

 Once you have improved drainage and spacing, allow the soil to dry out before watering again.
-Check the moisture level frequently using a moisture meter or by inserting your finger in the soil.
-Only water once the top few inches become dry.
+Check the moisture level frequently using a moisture meter or inserting your finger in the soil.
+Water only once the top few inches become dry.
 This will help restore the proper moisture balance in the soil.

 Continuously monitoring your garden and making adjustments as needed will help prevent water logging from recurring.
-Take action as soon as you notice signs like ponding, algae growth, root rot or lack of plant growth to avoid long term damage.
+To avoid long-term damage, take action as soon as you notice signs like ponding, algae growth, root rot, or lack of plant growth.
 With time and the proper corrections, you can restore your garden soil to an ideal moisture level for your plants.

 Conclusion